Adrian College Skating Recruitment Weekend and Tryouts: April 9-11, 2020

 Do you offer campus visits, recruitment events, or camps?

 Yes!
-Prospective student-athletes can visit campus any time of the year and receive a VIP tour complete with a campus/rink tour, an admissions and financial aid visit, a meal in the dining hall, and an inside look at an academic class.
+Prospective student-athletes can visit campus any time of the year and have a personalized experience complete with a campus tour, an admissions and financial aid visit, a meal in the dining hall, and an inside look at an academic class.
 Prospective student-athletes may also observe the teams during their visit.
-In addition, we host a Recruitment Weekend in conjunction with try-outs that includes many fun events and surprises.

-We will offer two camps in summer 2018:
+We will offer three camps in summer 2020:

 Can I join other clubs or a sorority?
 Will I have time outside of skating?

 Yes!
 We encourage student-athletes to embrace the full college experience.
-Many of our skaters are in sororities, academic clubs, choir, and band.
+Many of our student-athletes are in sororities, student government, academic clubs, choir and band, campus employment, internships, and study abroad.

 I don't see my intended major on the list of available majors.
 What do I do?